 Suzy Brokensha has been the editor of FAIRLADY for the past thirteen years.
 Under her leadership, this iconic South African brand has grown and diversified while still retaining its authentic, original and passionately South African voice.

 Before starting her magazine career at Cosmopolitan magazine, Suzy lectured in Semiotics and Sociolinguistics at the AAA School of Advertising.
-She then founded PARTWORKS, where she edited various successful customer titles and continued to freelance as a writer for most of South Africa’s most recognised magazines, winning several prestigious awards for her own writing.
+She then founded PARTWORKS, where she edited various successful customer titles and continued to freelance REMOVE STUFF ON THE EDITED PAGE magazines, winning several prestigious awards for her own writing.

 Jo-Ann Strauss, Media entrepreneur and international speaker

-Jo-Ann Strauss is one of South Africa’s most recognizable faces after a career spanning over 15 years in media and business.
-She is an internationally renowned master of ceremonies and speaker for prestigious international events all over the world.
+Jo-Ann Strauss is one of South Africa’s most recognizable faces after a career spanning over 17 years in media and business.
+She is an internationally renowned master of ceremonies andspeaker for prestigious international events all over the world.

 She graduated from Stellenbosch University with a B.Comm (Law) degree after winning Miss South Africa in 2000.
 She is passionate about creating a spirit of entrepreneurship in South Africa.
 She is also an astute businesswoman who serves on the advisory board of Africa’s leading business school as well as Africa’s biggest media company, Media24 and award winning ad agency.